Discover a microscopic world!

 How are Bacteria Different?

-Bacteria can be good or bad; useful to man, or harmful to man.
-It all depends upon what type of bacteria you are considering.
-This course helps you to understand those differences, and understand how we can differentiate between different types of bacteria.
+Bacteria can be good or bad; useful or harmful to man.
+It all depends upon what type of bacteria is being considered.

 Bacteria have the same structures as a normal cell, including: a cell wall, nuclear material, cytoplasm and various membranes, such as mitochondria, endoplasmic, reticulata, plasma membrane; they also have a slime layer (capsule), flagella and some but not all can have spore formation.